Companies on this page may compensate us if you sign up through our links. This doesn’t affect our opinions in any way. Must be 18+ in most states.

 State Availability – Winner: PrizePicks

-Underdog is available in 41 states, while PrizePicks is available in 45 states.
+Underdog is available in 40 states and D.C., while PrizePicks is available in 45 states.
 Game types available in each state vary for both apps.

 Underdog State Availability